-The problem of delivering information needed for mission-critical applications in a manner that enables optimal decision making, is one of the challenging problems in reliable systems development.
-Mission-critical information comes in various forms such as small-size data, voice and video, over possibly congested, partially available and failing networks.
+The problem of delivering information needed for missioncritical applications in a manner that enables optimal decision making, is one of the challenging problems in reliable systems development.
+Mission-critical information comes in various forms such as small-size data, voice, and video over possibly congested, partially available and failing networks.
 Reliability of this information is critical for proper decision making.
 However, a generic (one-size-fits-all) notion of reliability is not what is required and is not applicable either.

-Improving sensing and delivery reliability in wireless sensor networks has been addressed by routing protocols such as GRAB [3], transport protocols such as ESRT [4] and CODA [5], and data management techniques such as [6].
-Forward Error Correction has been validated as an effective loss mitigation scheme for multimedia steaming in both wired [8] and wireless networks [9], [10].
+Improving sensing and delivery reliability in wireless sensor networks has been addressed by routing protocols such as GRAB [1], transport protocols such as ESRT [2] and CODA [3], and data management techniques such as [4].
+Forward Error Correction has been validated as an effective loss mitigation scheme for multimedia steaming in both wired [5] and wireless networks [6].

-This paper focuses on the role of the network and its reliability in supporting situational awareness for emergency response applications.
-Specifically, we look at building emergencies such as structural fires.
-For such type of emergencies, the quality of the data being transmitted from inside the building to the incident commander outside the building is critical.
-Getting the right data at the right time to the incident command post enables the incident commander to make better decisions.
-In this paper, we aim at understanding the reliability/latency properties of multi-modal multi-network transmissions over Zigbee [12] and Wi-Fi

-[11] infrastructure in the context of responding to building level emergencies.
+This paper focuses on the role of the network and its reliability to situational awareness for emergency response applications.
+Specifically, we focus on building emergencies such as structural fires.
+For these types of emergencies, the quality of the data being transmitted from inside the building to the incident commander outside the building is critical.
+Getting the right data at the right time to the incident command post allows the incident commander to take better decisions.
+We aim at understanding reliability/latency properties for multimodal multi-network transmission over Zigbee [7] and Wi-Fi [8] infrastructure in the context of responding to building level emergencies.
 We draw conclusions into what can be expected in mission-critical scenarios viz-a-viz reliability in data collection and transfer rather than suggest a specific protocol.

-We investigate the reliability of wirelessly delivering three forms of data -- small-size sensor data, voice, and video data -- captured in a firefighting scenario setting.
+We explore reliability for three forms of data-small-size sensor data, voice, and video data-captured in a firefighting scenario setting.
 First, we establish notions (metrics) of application level reliability.
 Given these metrics, we experimentally determine how they are impacted by varying environmental and network situations both through controlled experiments and through larger scale drills.
 Second, we study reliability in a set of emergency response drills.
-Our experiments and tests show that existing techniques for deliveries of multiple data types over existing networks are insufficient.
-To this end, we further explore reliability-enhancing techniques at both infrastructure and information levels and addresses the challenges accordingly.
+Our analysis shows that existing techniques for deliveries of multiple data types over existing networks are not sufficient.
+To address these challenges we explore techniques at both infrastructure and information levels.